 The Master or Design Studies in Historic Preservation is a degree program that gives students the knowledge, technical expertise, and leadership skills necessary to promote and preserve historic buildings and cultural landscapes.
-Designed for professionals in the fields of design, planning, real estate, and advocacy, the program addresses the technical, cultural, and policy dimensions of preservation using Boston's historical built environment as a framework.
+Designed for professionals in the fields of design, planning, real estate, and advocacy, the program addresses the technical, cultural, and policy dimensions of preservation using examples from Boston's historic urban environment, and beyond.
 The MDS-HP program meets the standards for degree granting programs established by the National Council for Preservation Education (NCPE).

 The program requires successful completion of 33 academic credits, which are typically done in four semesters.
 There are five required courses making up 15 credits, 9 credits of elective course work, and a two semester 9 credit thesis sequence.
-Some of these courses are offered in a low residency/online format and some in an all online format.
+Some of these courses are offered in a low residency/online format and some in an all-online format.